-1Hear this word which Yahweh speaks 3 against you, people of Israel, against the whole family which he brought up from the land of Egypt.
+Hear this word which against you, people of Israel, against against this be brought up from Hear this word which Yahweh speaks the whole family which he brought up from the land of Egypt.

-2 "Only you have I known of all the families of the earth; therefore I will call you to account for all your wrongdoings."
-11:20-
+"Only you have I known of all the fam- 19:5; ilies of the earth; therefore I will call you to Mt11:20 account for all your wrongdoings."